loighic/loighic.github.io/_pages/macro/pt1a/trade.md

-So, again (and even though Italy has an absolute advantage in the production of both goods), by specializing in the production of the good for which they have a comparative advantage and then trading, both countries end up with a combination that they could not achieve on their own.
+So, again (and even though Italy has an absolute advantage in the production of both jackets and pants), by specializing in the production of the good for which they have a comparative advantage and then trading, both countries end up with a combination that they could not achieve on their own.